PhD Students

 Radak1257@utexas.edu

-Koll is a PhD candidate in the Curley Lab at The University of Texas at Austin.
-He is currently working on mechanisms of parental care in mice looking at strain differences in the neurological systems involved in parental care.
-Additionally, he is investigating the plasticity induced by sexual experience within these regions along with gene expression.
-Koll received a B.S. in Psychology and a Certificate in Forensic Science at The University of Texas at Austin.
+Köll is a PhD student in the Curley Lab at The University of Texas at Austin.
+He is currently working on the neural mechanisms involved in paternal care.
+His research investigates the genomic expression within specific neural regions that regulate social behaviors (e.g., aggression and parental behaviors), specifically the neural shifts between paternal and non-paternal behaviors.
+He received a B.S. in Psychology and a certificate in Forensic Science at the University of Texas at Austin.

 Phd Student